-- Master of Business Administration (MBA) with optional concentrations in Aviation Management, Finance, Human Resource Management, Logistics and Supply Chain Management, Project Management.

-- Master of Human Resource Management (MHRM)

-- Master of Strategic Leadership (MSL)
+- Master of Business Administration (MBA) with optional concentrations in Aviation Management, Finance, Human Resource Management, Logistics and Supply Chain Management, Project Management, Tourism and Event Management, Risk Management and Insurance, Organizational Excellence and Quality Management, Strategic Management. - Master of Human Resource Management (MHRM) with concentration in Strategic Human Resource Management - Master of Strategic Leadership (MSL) - Doctor of Business Administration (DBA).

-- Executive MBA (EMBA)

-- Doctor of Business Administration (DBA).

 The College prides itself on having a dedicated and talented team of faculty and staff who are accessible to students and committed to student academic and professional success.
-Other distinctive features of COBA's graduate business programs include:
+Other distinctive features of COB's graduate business programs include:

-- Modern American business curriculum aligned with the requirements of professional certification bodies and a strong emphasis on knowledge and skills relevant for the UAE context. - Distinguished faculty with doctoral degrees from prestigious universities. - Small class sizes. - Use of technology to enhance convenience and effectiveness of delivered courses. - Multiple admission dates throughout the year (for MBA and MHRM).
+- Modern American business curriculum aligned with the requirements of professional certification bodies and a strong emphasis on knowledge and skills relevant for the UAE context. - Distinguished faculty with doctoral degrees from prestigious universities. - Small class sizes. - Use of technology to enhance convenience and effectiveness of delivered courses. - Multiple admission dates throughout the year (for

+MBA and MHRM)

-- Emphasis on academic integrity. - Personalized academic advising. - State-of-the art facilities. - Accreditation by the UAE Ministry of Higher Education and Scientific Research (CAA) and International accreditation (AACSB). - An opportunity to earn a prestigious, AACSBaccredited Master of Global Management degree from Tulane University (USA) (for qualified MBA students). - 90% and above employment rate among graduates.
+- Emphasis on academic integrity.

+- Personalized academic advising.

+- State-of-the art facilities.

+- Accreditation by the UAE Ministry of Higher Education and Scientific Research (CAA) and International accreditation (AACSB).

+- 90% and above employment rate among graduates.